 • Experiment through hands-on opportunities

-• Execute a plan to meet their goals
+• Navigate a plan to meet their goals

 ASA’s innovative programs and partnerships, combined with a robust research agenda and advocacy platform, enable us to provide meaningful impact to young people on a national scale.

 American Student Assistance (ASA) is a private nonprofit with a mission to help students know themselves, know their options, and make informed choices to achieve their education and career goals.
 We sustain our mission through Innovation, Advocacy, and Investment, with net assets of over $800 million.
 In March 2021, ASA secured a $100 million social bond to deepen our impact in reaching and engaging students, helping them make informed decisions and achieve life goals.
 ASA makes available its most recent financial statements here.

 We have developed the American Student Assistance (ASA) Social Bond Framework under which the organization intends to issue social bonds.
 Proceeds will be used to expand the scope of offerings nationwide by providing grant funding to partner organizations and funding the creation and distribution of in-person and digital programs and resources.
 ASA has a wide range of potential projects outlined in this framework that seek to address the goals laid out by the United Nations to ensure high quality education, economic growth and reduced inequality.
 The full framework can be found here.

 In addition, ASA’s Social Bond Framework has been validated by Sustanalytics and received the opinion that the ASA Social Bond Framework is “credible and impactful and aligns with the four core components of the Social Bond Principles 2020.”
 The full Second-Party Opinion can be found here.